-If they offer both a 401k and a Roth, you may want to contribute enough before tax contributions to the 401k to get their maximum match, then contribute the rest to a Roth.
+If they offer both a 401k and a Roth, you may want to contribute enough before tax contributions into the 401k to get their maximum match, then contribute the rest to a Roth.
 The Roth will enable you to withdraw the money later, tax free.

 Some employers will automatically raise your contribution by a percentage point each year.
-But if not, I’d manually raise it with every raise.
+But if not, I’d manually raise it with every raise or bonus.

 Step 5.
 Save for Your Child's College Fund

 As the saying goes, you can finance college, but you can’t finance your retirement.
 You either have it, or you don’t.
 So once you’re debt free, and you’re contributing to your retirement account, it’s time to think about the kids.

 The most popular way to save for college is through a 529 plan because it offers tax-free growth and withdrawals.
 But when you do withdraw it, you’ll need to show that you’ve used the money for qualified educational purposes.